Nepal Electricity Authority

-Nepal Electricity Authority (NEA), founded on 16 August 1985, is the parent generator, transmittor and retail distributor of electric power under the supervision of the government of Nepal.
+Nepal Electricity Authority (NEA; Nepali: नेपाल विद्युत प्राधिकरण), founded on 16 August 1985, is the parent generator, transmittor and retail distributor of electric power under the supervision of the Government of Nepal.

 NEA has its own power plants.
 In addition it also buys power from Independent Power Producers (IPP).
 Most of the power is generated from hydro electricity.
 It operates two fuel operated plants generating 53 Megawatts.
+Nepal’s total installed electricity generation capacity has reached 4,296 MW.
+This milestone, confirmed by the Ministry of Energy, Water Resources and Irrigation, includes output from both the Nepal Electricity Authority and private sector producers.

 Power production

 Plants owned by NEA

 NEA owns and operates following power plants.
 It has a dedicated department for operation and maintenance for those plants.